Do you remember the first-ever email address you've signed up for?

 The complaint-rich experience I cried above helped me to discover what I need from an email service.
 With a 30% discount on their plus plan, ProtonMail felt like a big bottle of water in Sahara.
 It's not a surprise considering that they've been in the market for a long time.

-as the same pattern with Gmail.
-It made the transition effortless for my setup, where I create an alias (
+They don't have catch-all feature in the plus plan (available in business), but they support aliases as the same pattern with Gmail.
+It made the transition effortless for my setup, where I create an alias (a+<something>) for each service.

 ProtonMail has extensive options to filter emails, with an option to skip sending push notifications.
 This feature single-handedly makes the service worth paying three times more.